 Domestic shipping is the method of sending a parcel or freight to a recipient in the same country.
-Basically, the country in which the package is being shipped is the same country in which it will be received.
+Basically, the country where the package is being shipped is the same country where it will be received.
 Domestic shipping is typically much easier due to less paperwork and more precise delivery times.

 When shipping internationally, you will be dealing with customs, plane manifests, and ship cargo, which can be a bit more challenging.
 Selazar offers both domestic and international shipping.
 They work with the most reliable courier network for both speed and efficiency.